 Discussion Attractive dabbling duck.
 Males are bizarrely colorful and instantly recognizable; even the duller females are well-marked.
 Flies on rapid wingbeats and is surprisingly maneuverable through forested terrain.
 Gregarious outside breeding season, but seldom seen in sizeable flocks.
 Nests in tree holes and responds well to introduction of artificial nest boxes; often perches on branches.
 Feeds on acorns, fruits, and invertebrates.
 Sexes are dissimilar.

 Info from enature.com

-The 2009 Fall Symposium was held on August 13th and 14th at the Estuarine Habitats and Coastal Fisheries Center in Lafayette.
-Nearly 100 scientists, managers, educators and students met to discuss some of the leading topics in the world of natural resource management, renew old friendships and professional acquaintances and make new ones.
+The 2010 Fall Symposium was held on August 19th and 20th at the Estuarine Habitats and Coastal Fisheries Center in Lafayette.
+Scientists, managers, educators and students met to discuss some of the leading topics in the world of natural resource management, renewed old friendships and professional acquaintances and made new ones.

 Andy Nyman, LSU

 A REVIEW OF THE EFFECTS OF CRUIDE OIL ON MARSH VEGETATION AND A PEEK AT SOME EFFECTS OF THE CURRENT SPILL.